Cybersecurity (CYB)

 Components: Class

-CYB 7050 Sociological Aspects of Cybersecurity 3 Credits
+CYB 7050 Cyber Crime 3 Credits

 Components: Class

-CYB 7070 Cybersecurity Program Planning and Implementation 3 Credits
+CYB 7070 Cybersecurity Program Planning 3 Credits

 Instruction on the process used to develop and maintain appropriate security levels for an organization with a focus on implementing a comprehensive security program, a documented set of security policies, procedures, guidelines, and standards.
 Topics include security planning, strategies, controls, and metrics for measuring the effectiveness.